dani-t-codes/independent-project4/README.md

 #### By Danielle Thompson

 ## Description
 _Love pizza?
 So do I!
-Use this website to build your dream (virtual) pizza and get that mouth salivating.
+Use this website to build your dream (virtual) pizza and get that mouth salivating in the process.
 Gluten free?
-Don't worry - we have (virtual) GF crust!
+Vegan?
+Don't worry - we have (virtual) items that will meet all your dietary needs!
 Choose your pizza size and individual toppings to see how much the pizza of your dreams will cost._

 _This independent project during week 4 of Epicodus is an exercise in object-oriented Javascript, test-driven development, and ensuring at least a minimum viable project is in place._